Johns Hopkins Writing Seminars: Notable graduates

+Graduates from the Writing Seminars have won the Pulitzer Prize, the MacArthur “Genius” Award, the National Book Award, the National Book Critics Circle Award, the Library of Congress Prize for American Fiction, the Whiting Award, the PEN/Saul Bellow Award for Achievement in American Fiction, the F. Scott Fitzgerald Award for Outstanding Achievement in American Fiction, the Truman Capote Award for Literary Criticism, the Rea Award for the Short Story, the Pushcart Prize, the Commonwealth Writers’ Prize, the Giller Prize, the Guggenheim Fellowship, the Anisfield-Wolf Book Award, the Dramatic Director Prize at the Sundance Film Festival, a Grammy Lifetime Achievement Award, and other accolades.

 Turnbull Lectures

 The Writing Seminars hosts the Turnbull Lectures, a yearly lecture series on the topic of poetry.
-The series was established in 1891 and has run almost continuously between the years 1891-1984 and 2000–present.
+The series was established in 1891 and has run almost continuously between the years 1891–1984 and 2000–present.
 Over the history of the series, lectures have been given by Ramón Menéndez Pidal, T.S.
 Eliot, W.H.
-Auden, Marianne Moore, Robert Frost, Jacques Derrida, Helen Vendler, and many others.
-Recent lecturers have included Tracy K. Smith, Terrance Hayes, Richard Wilbur, Paul Muldoon, Stanley Plumly, Edward Mendelson, and Edna Longley.
+Auden, Emil G. Hirsch, Marianne Moore, Robert Frost, Jacques Derrida, W.S.
+Merwin, William Gass, Harold Bloom, Helen Vendler, and many others.
+Recent lecturers have included Anne Carson, Natasha Trethewey, Robin Coste Lewis, Alice Oswald, Tracy K. Smith, Terrance Hayes, Richard Wilbur, Paul Muldoon, Stanley Plumly, Edward Mendelson, and Edna Longley.